robot5000-design/ms4-mc-vinyl/README.md

 _Product Model_

 - Represents a single products details.
 It includes fields such as artist, title, sku, rating and price.
 The image field contains a path to the product image.
-The track list field uses an arrayfield to store the album track list.
+The track list field uses an ArrayField to store the album track list.
 Includes Genre and Promotion many-to-many fields.

 _Genre Model_